 - Preparation of the server

 - Creation of the BAGs from the backups

 - Activation and completion of the new server

 I’ll start here from with following considerations:

-The new servers were installed and fully configured within the operating system, joined into a domain and had current Windows Management Framework installed, ideally Windows Remote Management (WinRM) is already installed and activated … if not just install it before continuing.
+The new servers were installed and fully configured within the operating system, joined into a domain and had current Windows Management Framework installed, ideally Windows Remote Management (WinRM) already installed and activated… if not just install it before continuing.

-Initially, I also wanted to join the server into the domain with Powershell but I had a little bit trouble with that at the beginning (then done it manually) and just want to show you a screenshot of my initial problem 😉
+Initially, I also wanted to join the server into the domain with Powershell, but I had a little bit trouble with that at the beginning (then done it manually) and want to show you a screenshot of my initial problem. 😉

 To do this, create a group policy in the Group Policy Management of your domain so that you can build a proper and traceable structure.